Nashik district: Mughal

-In 1573, after he was defeated, rebel Mirza Sharaf-ud-din Hussein fled towards the Deccan, but was captured by the Raja of Baglana, who surrendered the rebel to Akbar.
+In 1573, after he was defeated, rebel Mirza Sharaf-ud-din Hussein fled towards the Deccan, but was captured by the Raja of Baglana, who surrendered the rebel to Mughal emperor Akbar.
 After the annexation of Khandesh in 1599, Akbar attempted to take Baglana and laid siege to it for 7 years.
 However, because of the plentiful food and pastures as well as the difficulty of marching through the passes, Akbar was forced to negotiate with the chief Pratapshah.
-In the Ain-i-Akbari, Baglan is described as mountainous and containing 8000 cavalry and 5000 infantry with seven forts, of which Mulher and Salher, were particularly strong.
+In the Ain-i-Akbari, Baglan is described as mountainous and containing 8000 cavalry and 5000 infantry with seven forts, of which Mulher and Salher were particularly strong.

-Elsewhere, the district enjoyed peace under Salabat Khan, minister of Ahmadnagar.
+Elsewhere, the district enjoyed peace under Salabat Khan, the minister of the Ahmadnagar Sultanate.
 However, in 1600, Ahmadnagar fell to the Mughals and Nashik fort fell soon after in 1601.
 Most of Nashik then fell into the hands of Mian Raju, who divided the territory with his rival Malik Ambar.
-After Raju's defeat to Malik Ambar Nashik again enjoyed peace.
+After Raju's defeat to Malik Ambar, Nashik again enjoyed peace.
 However, in 1611, the Mughals launched another invasion of Ahmadnagar led by Abdullah Khan, which passed through Nashik.
 When Malik Ambar and the Marathas crushed this invasion, the remnants fled back to Baglana.

 Early in the reign of Shah Jahan, the Mughals launched 8000 cavalry, bolstered with 400 cavalry from Baglana, to take Nashik, Trimbak and Sangamner and to crush a rebellion by the former governor of Malwa.
 They were soon reinforced and ravaged much of what is now Nashik district.
-At this time Shahuji Bhosle now claim rulership over much of Nashik, and was soon to be given the Galna fort, but this was taken by the Mughals.
+At this time Shahuji Bhosle now claimed rulership over much of Nashik, and was soon to be given Galna fort, but it was taken by the Mughals.
 In 1633, Shah Jahan himself came to the Deccan and conquered the various hill forts in Nashik district from Shahaji.
 In 1637, the Mughals under then-governor Aurangzeb decided to conquer Baglana, which soon submitted.
-French merchant Tavernier noted that Baglana was particularly wealthy for being on the trade route between Surat and Golconda.
+French merchant Tavernier noted Baglana was particularly wealthy due to being on the trade route between Surat and Golconda.